Chemical Formula: Yb

 Ytterbium sputtering target is available in various forms, purities, sizes, and prices.
 Stanford Advanced Materials (SAM) is a trusted sputtering target supplier working with international partners to bring you the highest quality products with the most affordable pricing.

 Ytterbium sputtering target has a silvery-metallic color, and it has often been classified as a “rare-earth sputtering target”.
-Read more about rare earth elements.
+Read more: Ytterbium: Rare Earth Element and Application

 Ytterbium sputtering materials are used for thin-film coating applications, CD-ROM, decoration, flat panel displays, functional coating as nicely as other optical information storage space industry, glass coating industry like car glass and architectural glass, optical communication, etc.